pxrxp/pxrxp/README.md

 * ⚙️ **Compilers**, because the way they transform ordinary code into something tightly optimized never stops being impressive.

-* 🖥️ Operating Systems**, because the fact that we built all this structure and abstraction from raw 1s and 0s still feels unreal.
+* 🖥️ **Operating Systems**, because the fact that we built all this structure and abstraction from raw 1s and 0s still feels unreal.

 * λ **Functional Programming**, because the different paradigm it provides can turn complex imperative logic into a few lines of elegant, intuitive code.

-* 🌍 **Full-Stack Architecture**, because it lets me turn a bare idea into a functioning reality end-to-end.
+* 🌐 **Full-Stack Architecture**, because it lets me turn a bare idea into a functioning reality end-to-end.

 </details>